 SEISMIC RISK = HAZARD * VULNERABILITY * COST.

-Seismic risk (Seismic Risk): is the probability that the social or economic consequences caused by an earthquake match or exceed defaults to a location or given geographic area.
+Seismic risk (Seismic Risk): is the probability that social or economic consequences caused by an earthquake equal or exceed defaults to a location or given geographical area.

-To get it convolucionan three elements: [R] = [H] * [V] * [SL]
+For it is convolucionan three elements: [R] = [H] * [V] * [SL]

-For example a return period (PR) 475 years to a degree of intensity MSK VII is equivalent to saying that: there is a 10% probability of occurrence of an earthquake of intensity equal to or exceeding grade VIII over a period of 50 years exhibition either the annual probability of occurring an earthquake measuring VIII or higher is 0.2 per cent per annum during the period of years definedthat is to say that the soil does not suffer a greater than a specified intensity shock.
+For example a return period (PR) 475 years to a degree of intensity VII MSK is to say that: there is a 10% chance that there is an earthquake of intensity equal to or exceeding grade VIII over a period of 50 years (t) exposure either (PA) annual probability of occurring a grade VIII or higher earthquake is 0.2% per annum over the period of years defined that is to say that the soil does not suffer a greater than a fixed intensity jolt.